-has a cigar in his mouth, and brings a stick of dynamite; lighting the fuse off his cigar.
+So Sgt.
+McKickass has a cigar in his mouth, and brings up a stick of dynamite; lighting the fuse off his cigar.
 A puff of smoke from his mouth, a sly grin, and he's off walking forward, tossing the dynamite behind him.
-This may be a Discredited Trope
+Usually includes McKickass performing an Unflinching Walk.

 Can also be done with a cigarette or (conceivably) a pipe, but cigars just look cooler.

 - In Sillage, one of the Armada agents does it while on a mission on an alien planet, with the two fuses tied in front of his chest and a swivel gun under each arm.
-He does it while riding a local equivalent of a pterodactyl.
+And riding a local equivalent of a pterodactyl.

-- Jonah Hex has done this on occasion, usually just before blasting oulaws out of an otherwise unassailable position.
+- Jonah Hex has done this on occasion, usually just before blasting outlaws out of an otherwise unassailable position.

 - In Jerry of the Islands by Jack London, Van Horn has a lit cigar in his mouth for this purpose.